g33kgrrl/cs50diabetes/README.md

 Diabetes web app for edX CS50 class

-*FYI: I'm rushing to finish, so this is gonna be messy.*
+*FYI: We're rushing to finish for a class deadline, so this is gonna be messy.*